 Am I given a bump on my HOPE GPA for my Dual Enrollment classes?

-YES, a 0.5 bump will be given to Dual Enrollment grades just like AP classes.
+Dual Enrollment grades come to the HS transcript in increments of 5 (85, 95) and YES, a 0.5 bump will be then be awarded to Dual Enrollment grades just like AP classes.
 However, 4.0 grades will not be given a bump as 4.0 is the highest allowed for HOPE.

-What are the major differences between Early College @ Jones and the traditional Dual Enrollment?
+What are the major differences between Howard E. Ivester Early College and the traditional Dual Enrollment?

-The major differences are that EC students are supported with transportation, onsite Hall County support personnel, career speakers, and small class sizes.
-LTC and UNG professors come to the Jones campus to teach.
-Students attend Jones 5 days per week even during their non-scheduled LTC or UNG class time.
-This time is scheduled as studying, tutoring, work time, field trips, service learning or guest speakers.
-As needed, Chromebooks / laptops will be provided for student daily and home use during semesters they attend Early College.
-Lanier Technical College professors and University of North Georgia professors teach at our Jones campus but they operate according to the Hall County school calendar.
+The major differences: Howard E. Ivester Early College students are supported with transportation, onsite Hall County support personnel, career speakers, and small class sizes.
+Brenau, LTC and UNG professors come to the Howard E. Ivester Early College campus to teach.
+Students attend Jones 5 days per week even during their non-scheduled class time.
+This time is typically used for studying, tutoring, field trips, service learning or guest speakers.
+As needed, Chromebooks / laptops will be provided for our students' daily and home use during semester(s) they attend Early College.
+All of our college professors teach at our campus but they operate according to the Hall County school calendar.

 What expenses will be covered?

 Standard undergraduate tuition will be paid for approved Dual Enrollment classes.
-In the event the funds provided to the institution by Dual Enrollment do not cover a student’s tuition for the term, the institution must waive/not charge the student any remaining tuition balance.
+In the event the funds provided to the institution by Dual Enrollment do not cover a student’s tuition for the term, the institution must waive (not charge) the student for any remaining tuition balance.